Environments¶

 and to activate it :

 You can update an existing environment with a configuration file as well.
-For example, let’s assume you have a mamba
+For example, let’s assume you have a conda

-environment with a set of packages already installed in it (for example the base
+environment with a set of packages already installed in it (for example the pangeo

 and geopandas